What is foster care?

 Can I take a foster child on out-of-state vacations?

 Yes.
 We encourage you to include the child placed in your home in all family activities.
-However, you must check with the supervisor of your child’s placement to ensure that the proper consents have been signed, and those who have custody and ultimate responsibility for the child know where the child will be.
+However, you must check with the social worker of your child’s placement to ensure that the proper consents have been signed, and those who have custody and ultimate responsibility for the child know where the child will be.